evkx/evkx.github.io/content/models/tesla/cybertruck/Cybertruck_Cyberbeast/_index.md

 The maximum DC charging speed is 250kW.
 A full charge from 0 - 100% would take 112 minutes, while a more common scenario of 10-80% would take 43 minutes.
 If you assume you lose 5 minutes driving per charge stop in addition to the charge time, the optimum charge area is from 8% to 44%, resulting in an actual charge speed, including time loss, of 158kW.
 Each charge session would take 19 minutes and 30 seconds.

-For the theoretical 1000km challenge, starting with a full battery and driving at 120km/h (75 mph), assuming optimal driving conditions and consumption of 19,5kWh/100km, 1000km will take 8 hours and 43 minutes.
-This trip will require one charge session(s) charging from 5% to 50%.
-The total time lost for charging up the battery will be 24 minutes.
+For the theoretical 1000km challenge, starting with a full battery and driving at 120km/h (75 mph), assuming optimal driving conditions and consumption of 28kWh/100km, 1000km will take 9 hours and 15 minutes.
+This trip will require three charge session(s) charging from 8% to 44%.
+The total time lost for charging up the battery will be 56 minutes.

 ### Onboard charger